IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/design/system-ui/overview.md

 ## Overview

-The system UI defines the layout of the system on a displayed level in TomTom IndiGO, as well as the rules and behaviors of it.
+The system UI defines the layout of the system on a displayed level in TomTom IndiGO, along with its rules and behaviors.
 The system UI decides when to show which panel and defines the container to place these panels in.
 Frontends expose panels, which the system UI processes and presents when appropriate.
 Panels have many use-cases.
 This is not limited to opening panels when pressing a menu item, but also notifications, process panels, and even the menu itself.